A woman with shoulder-length blonde hair wearing a black blazer and a white top, standing in front of a beige textured wall.

 I am ICF credentialed: ACC (PCC pending).
 My training includes core coaching skills through the Center for Coaching Certification.
 I furthered my formal training in embodied leadership, somatic coaching, and the neuroscience of change through Coaches Rising.

-The training matters because it is what makes the integrated methodology actually integrated rather than ornamental.
-Each modality is grounded in formal study, not picked up in passing.
-I keep refining the craft, and I bring the perspective of deep professional and personal experience into every engagement.
+The training matters because it is what makes the integrated methodology actually integrated rather than superficial.
+Each modality is grounded in formal study and experiential practice.
+I am continually refining myself and my craft, and I bring the perspective of deep professional and personal experience into every engagement.

 Working with me

 My style is direct but never harsh, calm but never disengaged.
-I partner best with leaders who are serious about their growth and uninterested in superficial fixes.
-The work isn't only about performance.
-It's about sustainability, integrity, and the ability to lead without losing yourself in the process.
+I partner best with leaders who are serious about their growth and committed for the long term.

 If you are considering coaching, the best way to find out whether we'd work well together is a clarity call.